 TONY CRAN, BRODIE ELLIS

-A new collaborative installation by recent VCA graduates Tony Cran and Brodie Ellis, Under Embargo critically examines the re-emergence of the pirate as a present-day icon of popular culture.
-Incorporating a billboard-sized painting, wall drawings, installation, and a flotilla of free-standing sculptures, the installation unpicks the history and iconography of piracy and the underlying issues of globalism, capital and freedom which it raises.
+A new collaborative installation by recent VCA graduates Tony Cran and Brodie Ellis, Under Embargo critically examined the re-emergence of the pirate as a present-day icon of popular culture.
+Incorporating a billboard-sized painting, wall drawings, installation, and a flotilla of free-standing sculptures, the installation unpicked the history and iconography of piracy and the underlying issues of globalism, capital and freedom which it raises.

 Tony Cran and Brodie Ellis both graduated with a Bachelor of Fine Arts (Painting) from the Victorian College of the Arts in 2005.
 They have previously collaborated on the installation Half Way at George Paton Gallery, Melbourne 2005; and have exhibited in several solo and group exhibitions across Melbourne, including Blindside; Red Gallery, VCA gallery and in various public spaces around the city.

 Supported by the Victorian College of the Arts.